annikadl/ros2_aruco/README.md

 In both cases, the robot can be stopped anytime by pressing `q`.
 The node will not be killed but just paused, so that it can be restarted by pressing `r`.

-As or the vision part, two nodes need to be launched:
+As for the vision part, two nodes need to be launched:
 - `aruco_node`, part of the `ros2_aruco` package
 - `vision_node`, the node we developed